Military spouses tell their stories

 Through state chapters and an active online presence, the network serves as a clearinghouse of information for veteran spouses seeking support, services and connecting to others who are going through similar struggles.
 It also allows researchers like Borah to obtain direct input from the population they want to help.

-On the Saturday morning that I joined the network’s meeting, a small number of spouses — all women, with Jackson among them — and researchers were kick-starting the development of a curriculum for peer-support groups.
+On the Saturday morning that Jackson joined the network’s meeting, a small number of spouses — all women — and researchers were kick-starting the development of a curriculum for peer-support groups.
 Men are welcome to the group but Borah said they have been more difficult to recruit.

 In one of the opening activities, the group’s facilitator that day asked the women to write traits of military spouses on post-it notes.
 Once the colorful notes were posted randomly on a wall, words like ”frustrated,” “on edge” and “tired” but also “resourceful,” “willing” and “strong” expressed the simultaneous strain and resilience present in every spouse.
 Both qualities, as well as a deep commitment to help others, also showed in the stories that the women shared that day.